ices-eg/wg_MGWG/stock-recruitment/README.md

 Another working group already working on this?    |
 How can this be structured into a journal paper?  |
 What kind of work is required, and how much work? |
-Participants that would like to work on this?     | Casper Berg, Chris Legault, Craig Marsh, Dvora Hart, Jon Deroba, Liz Brooks, Noel Cadigan, Tim Miller, Vanessa Trijoulet
+Participants that would like to work on this?     | Casper Berg, Chris Legault, Craig Marsh, Dvora Hart, Ernesto Jardim, Jon Deroba, Liz Brooks, Noel Cadigan, Tim Miller, Vanessa Trijoulet
 Who would like to lead, what will coauthors do?   |